What’s the process for calculating average total chiropractic costs?

 To create the analytic set, we filter the data by data by taking out entries with missing or unclear information.
 At this time, we also remove claims from public payers like Medicare and Medicaid and for those 65 years old or older, as these are often paid for in-part by a public payer like Medicare.
 Including these claims would distort the average.

 Step 2: Find Claims Linked to a Test or Service

-Next, we used 13 different taxonomy codes from the NPI Registry to identify chiropractors practicing in Maine, and then identified the four most common CPT codes used exclusively by chiropractors:
+Next, we use 13 different taxonomy codes from the National Provider Identifier (NPI) Registry to identify chiropractors practicing in Maine and identify the four most common CPT codes used exclusively by chiropractors:

 - Chiropractic treatment, 1+ non-spinal regions (98943)

 - Chiropractic treatment, 5 spinal regions (98942)

 We use the median average each insurer paid for each of the four chiropractic services in each Maine county.
 We also tallied each county’s number of providers submitting claims for each service, as well as the number of times the corresponding CPT code appeared on claims from April 1, 2019 – March 31, 2020.